loda-lang/loda-lang.github.io/list6.markdown

 * [A310409](https://oeis.org/A310409) ([program](/edit/?oeis=310409)): Coordination sequence Gal.3.19.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310411](https://oeis.org/A310411) ([program](/edit/?oeis=310411)): Coordination sequence Gal.4.72.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310412](https://oeis.org/A310412) ([program](/edit/?oeis=310412)): Coordination sequence Gal.5.129.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310413](https://oeis.org/A310413) ([program](/edit/?oeis=310413)): Coordination sequence Gal.6.323.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310419](https://oeis.org/A310419) ([program](/edit/?oeis=310419)): Coordination sequence Gal.5.130.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310420](https://oeis.org/A310420) ([program](/edit/?oeis=310420)): Coordination sequence Gal.6.324.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310440](https://oeis.org/A310440) ([program](/edit/?oeis=310440)): Coordination sequence Gal.6.202.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.